 “Anna?”

-Anna woke up with a start, with the sun streaming pats the bedroom curtains.
+Anna woke up with a start, to the sun streaming pats the bedroom curtains.

 Oh no. She had slept in.
-Last nights adventures meant she hadn’t got back much before dawn, and had collapsed on her bed in her under clothes.
+Last night’s adventures meant she hadn’t got back much before dawn, and had collapsed on her bed in her under clothes.

 “Hello, Anna?
 It’s me!”